-Pupils' Identify: pupils can identify Contextualise: pupils see Explore: pupils ask thoughtful Reflect: pupils evaluate and experience people, concepts, beliefs and own way of life in relation to and searching questions weigh up their own ideas, and attitudes that have an influence beliefs and way of life in self- on how they live their lives. recognise that other people beliefs, attitudes and ways relation to those of concept will have different influences of life. other people. affect how they live.

-Religious experien ce and concepts Enquire: pupils research into religious beliefs, practices and concepts in a way that that is thoughtful, searching and sensitive to difference.
+Pupil's experience and self-concept Identify: pupils can identify people, concepts, beliefs and attitudes that have an influence on how they live their lives.
+Contextualise: pupils see their own way of life in relation to the influences identified and to recognize that other people will have an effect on how they live.
+Explore: pupils ask thoughtful and searching questions about their own and other people's attitudes and ways of life Reflect: pupils evaluate and weigh up their own ideas, beliefs and way of life in relation to those of other people.
+Religious experience and concepts Enquire: pupils research into religious beliefs, practices and concepts in a way that that is thoughtful, searching and sensitive to difference.
 Contextualise: pupils relate religious beliefs and concepts to the practices, lifestyles and attitudes of the religions studied, identifying similarities and differences between and within religions.
 Reflect: pupils consider what is of value to religious people through their exploration of religious beliefs, concepts and practices and how this makes a difference to people's lives.
 Respond: pupils respond sensitively and with reasoned argument to religious beliefs and concepts in relation to the difference they make to believers' attitudes and ways of life Synthesise: pupils relate the religious beliefs, concepts and practices to their own experience and values and consider these in the light of religious values.
-Universal human experien ce and concepts Reflect: pupils reflect on their learning and how this relates to human values, responsibilities and rights.
-Apply : pupils apply values and beliefs to their own and others' experience and lives.
+Universal human experience and concepts Reflect: pupils reflect on their learning and how this relates to human values, responsibilities and rights.
+Apply: pupils apply values and beliefs to their own and others' experience and lives.